BLifeMM/sampleFacebookBot/README.md

 ﻿# sampleFacebookBot

+## How to run?

+Simple facebook-bot, with code and instruction for getting start.

+       Clone https://github.com/BLifeMM/sampleFacebookBot and navigate to the ‘sampleFaceBookBot’ folder.

+       If you have own Facebook app and Facebook page, change PAGE_ACCESS_TOKEN and VERIFY_TOKEN value.

+**Run**
+> npm install
+> Run ngrok with the same port for localhost which will run the viber from express, server listener change the serverURL from the 'app.js' with ngrok webhook
+> Run the localhost/express server with 'node app.js' or 'npm start' The local deployment is success.
+The brief of the code is explained in the index.js.
+Please follow the steps.
+> update the facebook app's webhook subscribution callbackURL with ngrok server url and insert the token for verification.
+  The webhook ‘Get’ method end point ‘/’, is the CallbackURL which is used to verify the server is https and ensure it is working by the Facebook app and webhook VERIFY_TOKEN is used to verify the server is correct.

+**Note**
+If a facebook messenger bot deployement is not success,
+1. check if not exist, add a script from package.json -> "start" : "node app.js"
+2. check the mail file from package.json -> "start" : "node app.js" is correct

 ## Library Prerequisites
 1. Node >= 5.0.0 (Express framework)
 2. An Active Facebook App from Facebook developer,  a page access token.
 To create account here.